richprogrammer/nlp_project_1/README.md

-# End to end NLP project
+# Template to created folders